odhondt/eo_tools/README.md

 ### Documentation

-Documentation is available at https://eo-tools.readthedocs.io/en/latest/
+Documentation is available on [Read the Docs](https://eo-tools.readthedocs.io/en/latest/).

 ## Notice